swo/amr_geography/README.md

     - Get a CI on the Spearman correlations between ε and Δρ/Δτ
     - Test using Mantel

+## Commuting & Mantel tests (21 May)

+To clean the commuting data:

+1. Make a matrix of from->to counts (should be done)
+2. Re-scale each row (ask what *proportion* of workers from A go to B)
+3. Symmetrize: X_ij -> 0.5 * (X_ij + X_ji)
+4. Set the diagonal equal to the max entry

+Step #4 ensures that each unit will most strongly interact with itself, without saying that these internal interactions are stronger for any unit compared to any other.
+Beyond that, we just look at the symmetrized proportions.

-Use a Mantel test!
+Then, use a Mantel test!
 This will compare the matrix of interactions (ε) against the matrix of use/resistance associations (Δρ/Δτ).
 If we use Spearman metric, then no need to worry about whether its log odds of Δρ/Δτ or whatever

 ## 7 May